 It promotes the barrier function

-Vitamin B3 is particularly beneficial because it can strengthen your barrier function, the first line of defence against environmental aggressors like UV exposure, pollution, and irritants.
+Vitamin B3 benefits are numerous; it can strengthen your barrier function, the first line of defence against environmental aggressors like UV exposure, pollution, and irritants.

 Niacinamide boosts the barrier function by increasing the production of ceramides and improves the synthesis of healthy fats and barrier proteins such as keratin, involucrin, and filaggrin, making it perfect for an impaired barrier.